AI Use Policy

 2.1 Prompts and context

-- We do not use Your Inputs to train any machine-learning model, whether our own or a third-party model.
+- Unshift does not use Your Inputs, Your Content, or any personal data you submit to train any machine-learning model, whether our own or a third party's.

-- We do not publish Your Inputs.
-Only your published site content is public, and only content you choose to publish.
+- Unshift does not publish Your Inputs.
+Only the site content you choose to publish is public.

 3. AI Output disclaimer